Thru-Echoes/thru-echoes.github.com/index.md

   creditlink:
 ---

-I am a PhD student at UC Berkeley working on computational ecology - ranging from my involvement with the [PEARL project](http://pearl.berkeley.edu/), mapping global distributions of parasites as functions of climate change, to developing genetic algorithms in order to address ecological-evolutionary questions about monomorphism in mammalian carnivore scavenging behavior.
+I am a PhD student at UC Berkeley working on computational ecology in Wayne Getz lab.
+My interests range from my involvement with the [PEARL project](http://pearl.berkeley.edu/), mapping global distributions of parasites as functions of climate change, to developing genetic algorithms in order to address ecological-evolutionary questions about monomorphism in mammalian carnivore scavenging behavior.
 I am very interested in open source & access, data science & visualization, and the stochastic nature of subjective & objective reality.
 Modelization by random realization.

 ## My Research and Broader Goals

-Very quick here -

 * mathematical modeling (agent based, population, disease models)
 * web app software development
 * machine learning (especially focused on small sample size as most of ecological / environmental science data is)
 * Foxes!
-Lookup the Channel Island foxes
+Check out the Channel Island foxes

 ### Papers